Bedolla/ZaiTransformer/README.md

 **When to use this transformer:**
 - ✓ Production models where performance matters
-- ✓ Everything is working correctly and you don't need logs
+- ✓ Everything is working correctly, and you don't need logs
 - ✓ You want the smallest memory footprint
 - ✓ Stable models that don't require troubleshooting